aerospike-examples/interactive-notebooks/notebooks/README.md

 # Notebooks

 This area is for [Jupyter notebooks](https://jupyter.org/) in .ipynb format.
 Python and Java notebooks are currently supported by the kernel.

+The list of notebooks below has links to browse each notebook in the viewer and to launch it in interactive mode in Binder.
+This repository also provides a Docker container that you can install (see the instructions) to run the notebooks locally.

 All Notebooks | [View All](https://github.com/aerospike/aerospike-dev-notebooks.docker/tree/main/notebooks) | [Launch in Binder](https://mybinder.org/v2/gh/aerospike/aerospike-dev-notebooks.docker/main?filepath=)